 Effective on March 31, 2003 and 2002, Gallagher contributed 275,000 and 274,000 shares, respectively, of its common stock to the plan, with an aggregate fair value of \$7.2 million and \$9.0 million, respectively, as of those dates.
 Also, effective on March 31, 2003, Gallagher granted restricted stock awards of 27,000 shares in the aggregate of its common stock to its Chief Executive Officer and one other Corporate Officer, with an aggregate fair value of \$0.7 million as of that date.
 Also, effective on March 31, 2002, Gallagher granted, to its Chief Executive Officer, a restricted stock award of 32,000 shares of Gallagher common stock with an aggregate fair value of \$1.0 million as of that date.
 All of the 2003 restricted stock awards vest over a two-year period at the rate of 50% per year beginning on March 31, 2004.
-All of the 2002 restricted stock awards vest over a three-year period at the rate of 33 1/3% per year beginning on March 31, 2003.
-Gallagher accounts for restricted stock at historical cost, which equals its fair market value at the date of grant.
-When restricted shares are issued, an unearned restricted stock obligation is recorded as a reduction of stockholders' equity, which will be ratably charged to compensation expense over the vesting period of the participants.
-During the three-month period ended March 31, 2003, \$0.8 million was charged to compensation expense related to the 2002 awards.
-There were no amounts charged to compensation expense related to the 2003 awards in the first quarter of 2003.
-In addition, there were no amounts charged to compensation expense related to this incentive compensation plan in the first quarter of 2002.
+All of the 2002 restricted stock awards vest over a three-year period at the rate of 33 1⁄2% per year beginning on March 31, 2003.
+Gallagher accounts for restricted stock at historical cost which equals its fair market value at the date of grant.
+When restricted shares are issued, an unearned restricted stock obligation is recorded as a reduction of stockholders-equity, which will be ratably charged to compensation expense over the vesting period of the participants.
+During the three-month periods ended June 30, 2003 and 2002, \$1.8 million and \$0.8 million, respectively, was charged to compensation expense related to these awards.
+During the six-month periods ended June 30, 2003 and 2002, \$2.6 million and \$0.8 million, respectively, was charged to compensation expense related to these awards.